fankyorg/fankyorg.github.io/_posts/2022-2-2-DNSExfiltrationP1.md

 On my ubuntu server I see the following:

 ![_config.yml]({{ site.baseurl }}/images/DNS-Exfiltration1/ubuntu-capture.png)

 *Note: attackers would "hide" the sent data by using encodeding like Base64.
 Then you are also able to send spaces, commas, dots and so on*

 The firewall logs shows that there was no direct communication between the client (10.20.49.103) and the Ubuntu DNS server (10.20.48.10).
+The hole data was send via my "good" dns servver (10.20.50.10).

 ![_config.yml]({{ site.baseurl }}/images/DNS-Exfiltration1/fw-view.png)

 **Credits**

-For the Ubuntu part I used [this article](https://hinty.io/devforth/dns-exfiltration-of-data-step-by-step-simple-guide/).
+To configure my Ubuntu DNS server, I used [this article](https://hinty.io/devforth/dns-exfiltration-of-data-step-by-step-simple-guide/).
 If you want to build in your own LAB with a DNS server which is reachable via internet, then I highly recommend following this article.

+Thats it for today.
+In the next blogpost